currentc57/currentc57/README.md

 - Hi, I’m Charles Current, host of 'The Lock Sportscast' podcast.
 - I’m interested in locksport and hobby electronics, including robotics.
-- I’m currently working on developing tools for mechanical safe cracking.
+- I’m currently working on developing tools for safe manipulation.

 <!---
 currentc57/currentc57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.